-Women with orgasmic disorder often have other types of sexual dysfunction (eg, dyspareunia, pelvic floor dysfunction).
+Women with orgasmic disorder may have other types of sexual dysfunction (eg, dyspareunia, pelvic floor dysfunction).
 Anxiety disorders and depression are also more common among women with this disorder.

-Clinicians interview both partners separately and together if possible; the woman is asked to describe the problem in her own words and should include specific elements (see table Components of the Sexual History for Assessment of Female Sexual Dysfunction Components of the Sexual History for Assessment of Female Sexual Dysfunction ).
+Clinicians interview the woman and, sometimes, her partner; the woman is asked to describe the problem in her own words and should include specific elements (see table ).

-Diagnosis of orgasmic disorder is clinical, based on criteria in the DSM-5:
+Diagnosis of orgasmic disorder is clinical, based on criteria in the DSM-5-TR:

 Delayed, infrequent, or absent orgasm or markedly decreased intensity of orgasm after a normal sexual arousal phase on all or almost all occasions of sexual activity

 Distress or interpersonal problems due to orgasmic dysfunction

 No other disorder or substance that exclusively accounts for the orgasmic dysfunction

 Symptoms must have been present for ≥ 6 months.

 Because the type of stimulation that triggers orgasm varies widely, clinicians must use clinical judgment to determine whether the woman's response is deficient, based on her age, sexual experience, and adequacy of the sexual stimulation she receives.